How to Recognize and Manage High-Functioning Depression

 Physical symptoms that often go unnoticed

-My practice shows that people often dismiss or rationalize the physical signs of high functioning depression.
+People often dismiss or rationalize the physical signs of high functioning depression.
 Our bodies signal what our minds try to hide.
 Persistent fatigue stands out as one of the most common symptoms – not just regular tiredness, but a bone-deep exhaustion that stays even after proper rest.

 The physical impact goes beyond feeling tired.
-My clients don’t deal very well with unexplained headaches, digestive issues, and muscle tension.
+Many clients don’t deal very well with unexplained headaches, digestive issues, and muscle tension.
 People often blame stress or busy lifestyles, but these symptoms actually point to underlying depression.

 The mask of productivity and achievement